 Rent a room out to a lodger:

-The Rent a Room scheme allows tax free earnings of £7,500pa.
+The Rent a Room scheme allows tax free earnings of £7,500 per year.

 Rent out the large family home:

 This offers the option of living off the rent to create an income, and then renting a smaller house.
-While getting off the property ladder in this way may not suit everyone, renting helps avoid Stamp Duty costs.
+While getting off the property ladder in this way may not suit everyone, renting does help avoid stamp duty costs.

 Downsizing in retirement

-According to Helen Morrissey, senior pensions and retirement analyst at Hargreaves Lansdown, downsizing in retirement can make real sense financially.
+According to Helen Morrissey, senior pensions and retirement analyst at financial service company Hargreaves Lansdown, downsizing in retirement can make real sense financially.

 “If you do manage to release a decent amount of money through downsizing, then it is important not to just leave it in a cash account long term.
 We know the interest rates being offered by most banks fall way below inflation and if you leave your money there long term, it will start to lose purchasing power.
 We recommend retirees have between one- and three-years outgoings in a cash account.
 For money you’re planning to hold for longer, stock market-based investments may well make sense, because while the value of your investments will fluctuate in the short term, over the long term, stock markets have more potential for growth than cash. “